Las Vegas, Gun Violence, and the Church

 Too often, it feels the only role the church takes is providing a pastor for a funeral and a burial plot for the casket.

 Maybe we feel that's the best we can do: considering the complexity of the challenge, it's easy to be left speechless.

 Yet what better place to have these difficult, perhaps painful conversations than around the same table where we receive the bread and the cup?
 What other entity in the world can claim as members both the avid sportsman who bonds with his grandkids in their deer stand and the bereaved mother who lost a child to gun violence?

-Whatever their differences, both are united in their profession of “one Lord, one faith, one baptism, one God and father of all, who is above all and in all and through all.”
+Whatever their differences, both are united in their profession of "one Lord, one faith, one baptism, one God and Father of all, who is above all and through all and in all" (Eph.
+4:5-6).
 Who better to bring people to the table for these hard, yet holy, conversations than pastors?

 Maybe we just need a little help finding the words to say.
-In my own Mennonite tradition, MCC has developed resources for education while also working to bring together urban and rural Mennonites, who often hold vastly different perspectives on the rights, responsibilities, and restrictions involved in gun ownership—yet still consider each other brothers and sisters (and sometimes might actually be cousins.)
+In my own Mennonite tradition, MCC has developed resources for education while also working to bring together urban and rural Mennonites, who often hold vastly different perspectives on the rights, responsibilities, and restrictions involved in gun ownership—yet still consider each other brothers and sisters in Christ (and sometimes might actually be biological siblings).

 In the wider evangelical world, organizations like Sword of the Spirit Ministry are working to engage pastors and congregations in a holy conversation about gun violence, looking to Scripture for wisdom and guidance.
 With toolkits for pastors, lay leaders, and college students, as well as a documentary on gun violence, Sword of the Spirit seeks to further this conversation through education and advocacy.